jbankes/Hello_Jenkins/README.md

 The final step to this demo is to set up a second job that automatically runs after the project builds.
 This is different than the other job because this will not have a git repository - it doesn't even build anything.

+_Just a note: In a real-life scenario you wouldn't run a program through a build job just like this because I/O is not possible via this console.
+There are other tools people use at this step like SeleniumHQ, SonarQube, or a Deployment.
+The point of this is to show downstream/upstream job relationships._

 1. Create a new Job in Jenkins
   1. Click _New Item_.